-In Years 7 to 9 all students study the following: Maths, English, Science, Computing, RE, PE History, Geography, a modern foreign language, currently Spanish and PSHE.
+In Years 7 to 9 all students study the following: Maths, English, Science, Computing, RE, PE, History, Geography, a Language (currently Spanish) and PSHE.

 In Year 9 students have the opportunity to specialise in two creative subjects, the subjects offered are: Art, Drama, Music, Product Design, Food, Dance.
 There is also an alternative curriculum running for a small number of students who need additional support.

 In Years 10 and 11 students study the following: Maths, English, Science, PE, RE/PSHE.
 Through GCSE option choices students choose a further four subjects to study, students are encouraged where appropriate to continue to study subjects that will allow them to achieve the EBACC qualification.
 Unless agreed on an individual basis all students must study at least one EBACC subject as one of their four choices, this is to help ensure they receive an academic and balanced curriculum.